ciscorx/smart_device_svr/README.md

           luajit and luasocket must be compiled, in their respective directories, using the command: make && make install For arm64, you'll need to instead delete the enclosed luaJit folder and download the latest luajit source using the command: git clone http://github.com/luajit/luajit.git
+	  (LuaJIT is not dead!
+Mike Pall is evidently still very much kicking ass!)

           luasocket must have, in its src directory, a copy of lua.h luaconf.h and luaxlib.h, pertaining to lua-5.1, which have already been provided.